In order to study the classification of statute one must know what are

 their omission has been held fatal to its validity.
 In others such prescriptions

-have been considered as mere directory, the neglect of them involving nothing
+have been considered as merely directory, the neglect of them involving nothing

-more than a liability to a penalty if any were imposed, for breach of enactment.
+more than liability to a penalty if any were imposed, for breach of enactment.

-it was held that mandatory provisions have to be
+it was held that mandatory provision has to be

-strictly observed whereas substantial compliance with a directory provision is
+strictly observed whereas substantial compliance of a directory provision is

 - Codifying Statute

-A codifying statute is one that codifies the law, or in other words which
+A codifying statute is one which codifies the law, or in other words which

 purports to state exhaustively the whole of law upon a specific subject.
 The